njdca-dhcr/ui-email-builder-cms/README.md

 Before beginning, make sure you have NodeJS v18 or higher installed.

+### Running the Development Server

 To work on this project on your local machine:

 1. Clone the repo with `git clone git@github.com:newjersey/ui-email-builder-cms.git`
 2. Install dependencies with `npm install`
 3. Run the development server with `npm run development`
 4. Visit `localhost:8000/` to visit the homepage and `localhost:8000/admin` to visit the admin interface

+### Linting

+To see which files are different, run `npm run lint`.
+To have automatically correct any lint errors run `npm run lint:fix`.

 ## Deployment